DevTyler62/skyWind-weather-app-js/README.md

 This was all built using HTML, CSS, and Vanilia JavaScript.

+The site was built to get more familiar with Mobile styles.
+When viewing the site in order to view it with the styles, you will either need to be on a mobile device or open up the dev tools to view it on a smaller screen size.

+Live site can be found here: https://skywind.netlify.app

 Connected with two API services
   - OpenWeatherMap
   - Google Time Zone